liborty/rstats/README.md

 This crate begins with basic statistical measures and vector algebra, which provide self-contained tools for the multidimensional algorithms but can also be used in their own right.

 Our treatment of multidimensional sets of points (vectors) is constructed from the first principles.
-Some original concepts, not found elsewhere, are introduced and implemented here.
-Specifically, the new simple multidimensional (geometric) median algorithm.
-Also, the `comediance matrix`  as a replacement for the covariance matrix.
-It is obtained simply by supplying `covar` with the geometric median instead of the usual centroid (mean vector).
+Some original concepts, not found elsewhere, are introduced and implemented here:

+* `gmedian` - fast multidimensional (geometric) median algorithm.

+* `comediance`, is a suggested replacement for covariance (matrix).
+It is obtained simply by supplying `covar` with the geometric median instead of the usual centroid.
+Thus zero median vectors are replacing zero mean vectors.

+* similarly, in just one dimension, our `mediancorr` is to replace Pearson's correlation.
+We define median correlation  as cosine of an angle between two zero median vectors (instead of zero mean vectors as per Pearson).

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*

-Most authors  'cheat' by using *quasi medians* (1-d medians along each axis).
+In n dimensions, many authors  'cheat' by using *quasi medians* (1-d medians along each axis).
 Quasi medians are a poor start to stable characterisation of multidimensional data.
-In a highly dimensional space, they are not even any quicker to compute.
+In a highly dimensional space, they are not even any faster to compute.

 *Specifically, all 1-d measures are sensitive to the choice of axis and thus are affected by rotation.*

 In contrast, analyses based on the true geometric median (gm) are axis (rotation) independent.
-They are computed here by the novel methods `smedian` and `gmedian` and their weighted versions `wsmedian` and `wgmedian`.
+Also, they are more stable, as medians have a 50% breakdown point (the maximum possible).
+They are computed here by  `gmedian` and its weighted version `wgmedian`.

-### Implementation
+## Implementation

 The main constituent parts of Rstats are its traits.
 The selection of traits (to import) is primarily determined by the types of objects to be handled.
 These are mostly vectors of arbitrary length (dimensionality).
 The main traits are implementing methods applicable to a single vector (of numbers) - `Stats`, methods (of vector algebra) for two vectors - `Vecg`, methods for n vectors - `VecVec`, and methods for n vectors with another generic argument - `VecVecg`.